 Speaking of the gensets, the setup onboard Ethereal is yet another example of energy efficiency and management.
-While every yacht is equipped with units to run the “hotel load” (lighting, air conditioning, even the washing machines), Ethereal doesn’t necessarily need to use hers.
-Instead, she can tap into the lithium-ion phosphate batteries just mentioned, which are said to have double the storage capacity of conventional gel batteries.
-This means, among other things, that if the Joys or their guests are pulling up alongside the yacht in the tender or go for a dip off the side, they won’t inhale exhaust gases.
-In addition, for those times when the power need is high, only one of the two 90-kW gensets usually has to operate, in partnership with the battery bank.
+While every yacht uses these units to run the “hotel load” (lighting, air conditioning, etc.), Ethereal doesn’t need to use hers.
+Instead, she can tap the batteries, which reportedly have double the storage capacity of conventional gel batteries.
+Therefore, if the Joys pull up alongside the yacht in the tender, they won’t inhale exhaust gases.
+In addition, when the power need is high, only one of the two 90-kW gensets has to operate, with the battery bank.
 That kilowatt level is nearly half of what a yacht this size would typically feature.
-It’s also worth noting that the electrical system was designed to permit replacing one of the gensets with a fuel cell in the future, should the Joys so decide.
+It’s also worth noting that the electrical system permits replacing a genset with a fuel cell in the future.

 There’s a good deal of automation onboard Ethereal, from the way the mainsail hoists via wireless remote – giving crewmembers better visuals in the process – to the push-button, hydraulically operated crow’s nest.
 There’s even a “station-keeping mode,” much like dynamic positioning, allowing the yacht to remain on point through synchronized control of her thrusters, engines, and rudder.

 The application of technology extends to the interior, too.
-Royal Huisman “cocooned” the accommodations in insulation to protect against heat from systems and sea temperature and therefore reduce air-conditioning needs.
+Royal Huisman “cocooned” the accommodations in insulation to protect against heat from systems and sea temperature.
+This, therefore, reduces air-conditioning needs.
 The materials used and the way they were applied resulted from research into other industries, such as refrigerated transport.
 Even the windows help reduce heat transfer, as their solar reflectivity is controllable.

 You could say that the cocoon concept applies to the layout, too, as a calming, traditional ambiance designed by Pieter Beldsnijder envelops the Joys and their guests.
 Rooms flow from one to the other, and a handful of intimate spaces like a study permit privacy.
 “We prefer Zen to ornate,” explains Bill Joy.
-Even though “you don’t have to put any art on these boats, the boat itself is the art,” he says, he and Shannon are quite pleased with the woodwork: “When you go to Royal Huisman, you would be foolish not to let them express all their skill.”
+Even though “you don’t have to put any art on these boats, the boat itself is the art,” he says.
+He and Shannon are quite pleased with the woodwork, too.
+“When you go to Royal Huisman, you would be foolish not to let them express all their skill,” he comments.